esrille/furiganapad/README_en.md

 ## About Ruby annotations

 Kanji can be particularly challenging to read, especially for children in Japan.
-In Japan, children learn more than a thousand Kanji characters over six years of elementary school.
+In Japan, children learn over a thousand Kanji characters during their six years of elementary school.
 Japanese books for children often include Ruby annotations in _Hiragana_, known as _Furigana_, on all Kanji characters.
 This method of adding _Furigana_ is known as '_Sô Furigana_' or 'Total Ruby.'

 Recently, there has been an increase in opportunities to see and write sentences in plain, easy Japanese, known as ‘_Yasashii Nihongo_.’
 Easy Japanese is also typically written with Total Ruby. _Furigana_ is also helpful for people with dyslexia.